hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/ReadMe.md

   * Each task has `requires()` to indicate which tasks have to be finished running before current task. `output()` is also required for each task, which will store the output in each task.
   * Shortages
     * Sometimes, not easy to debug
-    * When you changed the code of a task, but if its output is stored there, Luigi will skip this task while running the pipeline and your output cannot be changed, which is inconvenient
+    * When you changed the code of a task, but if its output is stored there, Luigi will skip this task while running the pipeline and your output cannot be changed, which is inconvenient.
+You can write the code to remove the file automatically BEFORE running this task again.
+Like what I did in `execute.py`

 ## ACCURACY & INTERPRETABILITY